mes32/set-glom/README.md

 > quit
 ```

-Above the user first enters `1 2 3`, followed by `4 5` followed by `aaa bbb`.
-Since each of these sets are disjoint (there are no shared elements), three sets are echoed back to the user.
+Above the user first enters `1 2 3`, a set containing the elements is echoed back `{3, 1, 2}`.
+Note that mathematical sets do not have a concept of element order and Clojure's hash-set data structure returns elements in arbitrary order.
+Then the user enters `4 5 5`.
+Since elements in a set are by definition unique this echos the set `{4, 5}`.
+Then the user enters `aaa bbb`.
+Since these three entered sets are disjoint (no elements in common), three sets are echoed back to the user.

 Next the user enters `bbb 5 7`.
 This new set bridges the sets `{aaa, bbb}` and `{4, 5}` also introducing the new element `7`.
-This results in a new set composed of all of these elements.
-The set `{1, 2, 3}` is unchanged.
+This results in a new set composed of all all five of those elements `{4, 7, 5, aaa, bbb}`.
+The previously entered set `{3, 1, 2}` remains distinct.

+Finally the user enters `quit` and the command line program exits.

 ## References
 - [https://clojuredocs.org/](https://clojuredocs.org/)